daarojaspa/Fundamentals/SoftwareE/chunck2.md

 * `.txt`: For plain text files
 * `.jpg`: Joint Photographic Experts Group—an image file standard
 * `.mp4`: A container for videos.
 Video files are a composition of a codec file, an audio file, and a subtitles file.
 The extensions of these files are H264, MP3, and SRT
-* `.zip`: Compressed file that uses frequency and binary trees to build a compression algorithm.
-See the `compress.py` file in the repo for a little insight
+* `.zip`: Compressed file that uses frequency and binary tree to build a compression algorithm.
 * `.csv`: Comma-separated values—a very common format for tabulated data, but they are not database files

 All files have something called a header—same as the formats of non-volatile memories (drives).
 Here the first 4 letters are the extension of the file.
 Then there is other information called metadata.
 This is information about the file.
 You can see all this if you use a hexadecimal text editor.